davidmarkgardiner/nano-banana/README.md

 - 🌙 **Dark Mode Support** - Automatic theme switching
 - 📱 **Responsive Design** - Mobile-first approach that works on all devices
 - 🔒 **TypeScript** - Full type safety and better developer experience
+- 🤖 **AI Assistant Chatbot** - Built-in helper that can answer questions using the repo knowledge base, optional web search, and file GitHub issues for bugs or feedback

 ### Planned Features (In Development)
 - 🎨 **AI Image Generation** - Generate images from text prompts using nano-banana API